jsoref/pdns/pdns/recursordist/docs/settings.rst

 - String
 - Default: auto

 Specify which random number generator to use.
-Permissible choises are
+Permissible choices are
  - auto - choose automatically
  - sodium - Use libsodium ``randombytes_uniform``
  - openssl - Use libcrypto ``RAND_bytes``